oxidecomputer/hubris/drv/sprot-api/README.md

 The SP implements a basic SPI controller (master) and the RoT a SPI target (slave).
-Master Out Slave In (MOSI) and Master In Slave Out (MISO) are sampled on the rising edge of the clock signal (SCLK) when Chip Select(CSn negated, active low) is asserted.
-The RoT indicates that it has a response ready be asserting `ROT_IRQ` (also active low), and deasserts at the end of the SPI frame (CSn deasserted).
+Master Out Slave In (MOSI) and Master In Slave Out (MISO) are sampled on the rising edge of the clock signal (SCLK) when Chip Select is asserted (CSn is active low).
+The RoT indicates that it has a response ready by asserting `ROT_IRQ` (also active low), and deasserts at the end of the SPI frame (CSn deasserted).

 #### Performance

+The SPI bus has no flow control and the SP has control of the data rate used.

-In the case of the NXP LPC55, performance may be improved over the initial programmed I/O implementation by using a wider FIFO configuration (16-bits instead of 8), or by using a DMA controller.
+In the case of the NXP LPC55, performance may be improved over the initial programmed I/O implementation by using a wider FIFO configuration (16-bits instead of 8), or by using DMA.

-The SP is currently required to use the slowest clock possible at about 800kHz.
+The SP is currently required to use the slowest clock possible (about 800kHz) for the LPC55 to keep up with the data flow.
+That rate can be doubled if the LPC55 is running at 96Mhz instead of 48Mhz.
 Using DMA on the RoT should allow much faster clocking.

 Note that if the programmed IO implementation is the one that first goes